-The Australian Government acting through the Department of Agriculture has exercised due care and skill in the preparation and compilation of the information in this publication.
-Notwithstanding, the Department of Agriculture, its employees and advisers disclaim all liability, including liability for negligence, for any loss, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying upon any of the information in this publication to the maximum extent permitted by law.
+The Australian Government acting through the Department of Agriculture has exercised due care and skill in preparing and compiling the information and data in this publication.
+Notwithstanding, the Department of Agriculture, its employees and advisers disclaim all liability, including liability for negligence and for any loss, damage, injury, expense or cost incurred by any person as a result of accessing, using or relying upon any of the information or data in this publication to the maximum extent permitted by law.